ChrisLeeYH/LLaVa_Encoder_Dataset/README.md

-# LLaVA Image Processing with Prompts For Each Dataset
+# LLaVA Image Processing with Prompts for Each Dataset

 This project leverages the LLaVA (Large Language and Vision Assistant) model to process images from a given folder and respond to prompts stored in text files.
 The results for each image and prompt combination are saved in CSV files, and the total runtime of the processing is logged in a separate text file.